Nathan Wray – BSc (Hons) in Construction Project Management and Applied Technology

 School: Abbey Vocational School, Donegal Town

-We spend a lot of time in the workshop.
-My favourite module is Applied Construction Technology.
-This is our workshop module, where we draw, design and construct our own projects, from roofs and stairs to model houses.
-As time goes on, the projects get more complex, and hence more interesting.
-Days in the workshop are great, as it is real hands-on experience, rather than looking at text or pictures.
+We spent a lot of time in the workshop.
+We drew, designed and constructed our own projects, from roofs and stairs to model houses.
+As time went on, the projects get more complex, and hence more interesting.
+Days in the workshop were great, as it was a real hands-on experience, rather than looking at text or pictures.

-Since I started studying in first year, our different modules all link together as we progress through different topics or areas.
+Throughout the degree, different modules all linked together.
 For example, as we studied roofs in our theory class, we then started drawing different roof types in our CAD class, before constructing model roofs in the workshop.
 This allows for easy understanding of the different topics, as we can see them in all areas.

 Find out more about AU946 Bachelor of Science (Honours) in Construction Project Management and Applied Technology